-Delaunay's work is a primary example of early abstract art. art is Nonrepresentational also sometimes complete abstraction, bearing no trace of any reference to anything recognizable from the real world.
+Delaunay's work is a primary example of early abstract art.
+Nonrepresentational art is also sometimes called complete abstraction, bearing no trace of any reference to anything recognizable from the real world.
 In geometric abstraction, for instance, one is unlikely to find references to naturalistic entities.
 Figurative art and total abstraction are almost mutually exclusive.
 But representational (or realistic) art often contains partial abstraction.
 As you see, these terms are bit confusing, but do your best to understand the basic definitions of representational, abstract and nonrepresentational.